OCR-D/ocrd_tesserocr/README.md

     ocrd resmgr download --help
     ocrd resmgr list-installed --help

+> **Note**:
-(In previous versions, the resource locations of standalone Tesseract and the OCR-D wrapper were different.
+> (In previous versions, the resource locations of standalone Tesseract and the OCR-D wrapper were different.
- If you already have models under `$XDG_DATA_HOME/ocrd-resources/ocrd-tesserocr-recognize`, usually `~/.local/share/ocrd-resources/ocrd-tesserocr-recognize`, then consider moving them to the new default under `ocrd-tesserocr-recognize -D`, usually `/usr/share/tesseract-ocr/4.00/tessdata`, _or_ alternatively overriding the module directory by setting `TESSDATA_PREFIX=$XDG_DATA_HOME/ocrd-resources/ocrd-tesserocr-recognize` in the environment.)
+> If you already have models under `$XDG_DATA_HOME/ocrd-resources/ocrd-tesserocr-recognize`,
+> usually `~/.local/share/ocrd-resources/ocrd-tesserocr-recognize`, then consider moving them
+> to the new default under `ocrd-tesserocr-recognize -D`,
+> usually `/usr/share/tesseract-ocr/4.00/tessdata`, _or_ alternatively overriding the module directory
+> by setting `TESSDATA_PREFIX=$XDG_DATA_HOME/ocrd-resources/ocrd-tesserocr-recognize` in the environment.)

 Cf. [OCR-D model guide](https://ocr-d.de/en/models).

 Models always use the filename suffix `.traineddata`, but are just loaded by their basename.
-You will need **at least** `eng` and `osd` installed (even for segmentation and deskewing), probably also `Latin` and `Fraktur` etc.
+You will need **at least** `eng` and `osd` installed (even for segmentation and deskewing), probably also `Latin` and `Fraktur` etc. So to get minimal models, do:

+	ocrd resmgr download ocrd-tesserocr-recognize eng.traineddata
+	ocrd resmgr download ocrd-tesserocr-recognize osd.traineddata

+(This will already be installed if using the Docker or git installation option.)

 As of v0.13.1, you can configure `ocrd-tesserocr-recognize` to select models **dynamically** segment by segment, either via custom conditions on the PAGE-XML annotation (presented as XPath rules),